Khmer Masterpiece: The Bayon Temple in Cambodia

 The Bayon Temple is located at the heart of Angkor Thom and served as the state temple of the Emperor Jayavarman VII.
 It is a mountain temple built to represent Mount Meru – the center of the universe in both Hindu and Buddhist mythology.
 It is a popular stop at the Angkor Archeological Park and epitomizes the creative architectural genius of the Khmer period under the patronage of Cambodia’s most celebrated king.

 The temple was constructed in the center of Angkor Thom, a large capital city of the Khmer empire under Jayavarman VII.
 Unlike other Khmer temples, the Bayon is not surrounded by a moat, though the moat surrounding Angkor Thom probably serves as the first line of defense for the Bayon.
 Four roads from the four entrance gopuras of Angkor Thom lead directly to the temple.

 From afar, the Bayon looks like a glorified pile of rubble reaching for the skies.
 The tunnels, small yards, stairs, and blocked doorways spread across three levels and the labyrinth only becomes apparent upon entering the temple structure.

 Much like the Angkor Wat, narrative bas reliefs adorn the gallery walls of the Bayon.
-The galleries on the first and second levels are squared and contain bas-reliefs with over 11,000 figures depicting the everyday life of the Khmer people in the 12th century as well as records of historical events, particularly describing various events from the battle with the Chams and they're eventual vanquish.
+The galleries on the first and second levels are squared and contain bas-reliefs with over 11,000 figures depicting the everyday life of the Khmer people in the 12th century as well as records of historical events, particularly describing various events from the battle with the Chams and their eventual vanquish.
 There are also carvings on the outer wall of the first level that depict vivid scenes of everyday life in 12th-century Cambodia.

 Towers of Bayon